-- The use of surface water (tax base is the factual amount of the extracted water). - Extracting fresh (sweet) underground water (tax base is the factual amount of the extracted water). - Extracting mineral water (including production of carbon dioxide).
-The tax base is the factual amount of the extracted mineral water or the produced amount of carbon dioxide. - Extracting salt (tax base is the factual amount of the extracted salt). - Exhausted hard mineral wealth supplies (tax base is the total of hard mineral resources extracted and those lost during extraction within the reporting period, excluding inevitable inprocess losses). - Exhausted bio resources.

-Also, royalties are payable for the use of precious metals (see below, Royalties).
+- The use of surface water (tax base is the factual amount of the extracted water). - Extracting fresh (drinking) underground water (tax base is the factual amount of the extracted water). - Extracting medicinal or drinking mineral water.
+The tax base is the factual amount of the extracted mineral water or the produced amount of carbon dioxide. - Extracting salt (tax base is the factual amount of the extracted salt). - Exhausted hard minerals (except metals).
+The tax base is the total of hard mineral resources extracted and those lost during extraction within the reporting period, excluding inevitable inprocess losses. - Royalties are payable for the use of precious metals (see below, Royalties). - Exhausted bio resources.

-Certain dosages are established by the law for the use of natural resources and different rates apply for exceeding them (sanctions may also be applied).
-Such dosages are being established by the permissions granted to the taxpayers under the Mining Code, Water Code and other legal acts.
+Certain levels of extraction are established by the law for the use of natural resources and different rates apply for exceeding them (sanctions may also be applied).
+Such levels are being established by the permissions granted to the taxpayers under the Subsoil Code, Water Code and other legal acts.